Art @ the Center

 When present, exhibits are available for viewing at the Love House and Hutchins Forum and are free and open to the public within the working hours of the Center.

-Join us on Friday, February 8, at 5:30 pm at the Love House and Hutchins Forum for the opening reception of “I AM A MAN.”
+Join us on Thursday, September 5, at 5:30 pm at the Love House and Hutchins Forum for the opening reception of “New Orleans Second Lines.”

-We will also be joined by a special guest, Doris Derby, an acclaimed photographer of the Civil Rights Movement whose photographs are included in our exhibit.
+We will also be joined by a special guest, featured photographer Pableaux Johnson.
 Expect light refreshments and an evening of thoughtful conversation.

 This event is free and open to the public.
 We hope to see you there!